 CDL director steps down over concerns with Sincere investment

-ANOTHER director of City Developments Limited (CDL) has quit citing concerns over the company's investment in Sincere Property Group.
+ANOTHER director of City Developments Ltd (CDL) has quit citing concerns over the company's investment in Sincere Property Group.

 In its filing, CDL said Mr Koh believed it was "most appropriate for him to now step down as a director" having shared his observations, concerns and suggestions on the group's investment in Sincere.